 EPS stands for Encapsulated Postscript.
 It is a standard graphics file format created by Adobe in 1992.

-Now as the name suggests, EPS files are more of postscript programs that dictate how images and graphics, in general, are placed on a document instead of simply just storing a graphic.
-This can include both bitmap and vector data and allowing it to store graphics, images or even text.
+Now, as the name suggests, EPS files are more of postscript programs that dictate how images and graphics, in general, are placed on a document instead of simply storing a graphic.
+This can include bitmap and vector data and allow it to store graphics, images or text.

-Since it’s more of a program rather than a file, the image stays the same regardless of the OS or software and hence, this file format is very popular among publishers, designers and artists for its versatility on different programs and operating systems.
+Since it’s more of a program rather than a file, the image stays the same regardless of the OS or software.
+Hence, this file format is very popular among publishers, designers and artists for its versatility on different programs and operating systems.

 Advantages of using EPS files